gencorefacility/reform/README.md

 `chrom` ID of the chromsome to modify

 `position` Position in chromosome at which to insert <in_fasta>.
 Can use `-1` to add to end of chromosome.
-Note: Either position, or upstream AND downstream sequence must be provided.
+Note: Either position, or upstream AND downstream sequence must be provided. **Note: Position is 0-based**

 `upsteam_fasta` Path to Fasta file with upstream sequence.
 Note: Either position, or upstream AND downstream sequence must be provided.